-- (3) Systems to ensure that audit by the Audit Committee is effectively performed - The executive officer or the person in charge of the internal audit department of the Company as delegated by the Appointed Audit Member, attends important meetings and committees common to ORIX, such as the Executive Committee, etc., to understand the decision-making process, execution of business and state of compliance of each group company, and reports on such matters to the Audit Committee on a quarterly basis. - 2) The interim audit policy and annual audit plan of the Company are approved by the representative executive officer and Audit Committee. - 3) The results of each group company internal audit are reported to the Audit Committee. - 4) The internal audit department of the Company, in cooperation with auditors and internal audit departments of subsidiaries, conducts joint determination and monitoring of material risks and reports on the results and the status of improvement thereof to the Audit Committee on a quarterly basis.
-In the current fiscal year, the internal audit department assessed the necessity of auditors at subsidiaries based on the severity of risks, frequency of incidents and scale of each subsidiary, and communicated closely with subsidiaries through regular meetings. - 5) The Audit Committee, six times per year, requests the attendance of the accounting auditor and receives from the accounting auditor the reporting of information on matters such as the outline and progress of the integrated audit plan, the results of the quarterly review and the final audit, the status of non-audit services, the results of inspection by the Certified Public Accountants and Auditing Oversight Board, the quality management system and key audit matters.
+- (3) Systems to ensure that audit by the Audit Committee is effectively performed - 1) The executive officer responsible for the internal audit department of the Company, as delegated by the Appointed Audit Member, attends important meetings and committees common to ORIX, such as the Executive Committee and reports an overview of matters that have been determined, or deliberated on, by such committees to the members of Audit Committee on a monthly basis, and keeps track of the decision-making process, execution of business and state of compliance of each group company, and reports on such matters to the Audit Committee on a quarterly basis. - 2) The interim audit policy and annual audit plan of the Company are approved by the representative executive officer and Audit Committee. - 3) The results of each group company internal audit are reported to the Audit Committee on a case-by-case basis and the overview of the results of internal audits and the status of improvements are reported to the Audit Committee quarterly. - 4) The internal audit department of the Company, in cooperation with auditors and internal audit departments of subsidiaries, conducts joint determination and monitoring of material risks and reports on the results and the status of improvement thereof to the Audit Committee on a quarterly basis.
+In the current fiscal year, the internal audit department communicated closely with auditors at subsidiaries through regular meetings.

-- 6) In order to afford a better understanding of ORIX's businesses, in the current fiscal year, ORIX conducted online inspections of the businesses' offices.
-Furthermore, after the closing of the Audit Committee, a briefing session is held at which the status of each ORIX business segment, business strategies and progress in projects are reported, which facilitates the sharing of information necessary for audit purposes. - (4) Directors and employees who assist in the duties of the Audit Committee - 1) The Audit Committee Secretariat is in place, and for the purposes of ensuring specialty necessary for the assisting in the auditing conducted by the Audit Committee, the Audit Committee Secretariat staff is in concurrent service with the employees with the internal audit department. - 2) The Audit Committee Secretariat staff, in addition to the preparation of the minutes of the Audit Committee, on the instructions of the Audit Committee, assist in the work by the Audit Committee and confirms appropriateness of non-audit services entrusted by ORIX to the audit company group with which the accounting auditors are.
+- 5) The Audit Committee, six times per year, requests the attendance of the independent auditor and receives from the independent auditor the reporting of information on matters such as the outline and progress of the integrated audit plan, the results of the quarterly review and the final audit, the status of non-audit services, the results of inspection by the Certified Public Accountants and Auditing Oversight Board, the quality management system and key audit matters. - 6) In order to afford a better understanding of ORIX's businesses, in the current fiscal year, ORIX conducted inspections of the five business offices in the Kansai region.
+Furthermore, a briefing session from each ORIX business segment is held at which the status of business, business strategies and progress in projects are reported, which facilitates the sharing of information necessary for audit purposes. - (4) Directors and employees who assist in the duties of the Audit Committee - The Audit Committee Secretariat is in place, and for the purposes of ensuring specialty necessary for the assisting in the auditing conducted by the Audit Committee, the Audit Committee Secretariat staff is in concurrent service with the employees with the internal audit department. - 2) The Audit Committee Secretariat staff, in addition to the preparation of the minutes of the Audit Committee, on the instructions of the Audit Committee, assist in the work by the Audit Committee and confirms appropriateness of non-audit services and non-assurance services entrusted by ORIX to the audit company group with which the independent auditors are.